Before proceeding to the GDS Registration (for existing Corporate Travel Managers), please read the following Terms and Conditions.

 Conditions of Carriage

 means the conditions of carriage of the Airline applicable to a booking you make pursuant to this Agreement.
-The Conditions of Carriage are located on our Website at:

 is defined as twenty (20) or more Guests who are travelling to the same destination for a common purpose on multiple itineraries.

 (b) failure to pay any amount due to us including any Payment Default;